enomotokan/quboassist/README.md

 # quboassist

-This is a package to generate QUBO which can be input to dwave-neal simulated annealing solver and reconstruct the solution of the original problem.
+This is a package to generate QUBO which can be input to dwave-neal simulated annealing solver and reconstruct the solution of the original problem from the output.

-# What problems is it applicable to?
+## What problems is it applicable to?

 This package converts the problem below into QUBO form which can be input directly to dwave-neal package: